Evidential Cooperation in Large Worlds: Potential Objections & FAQ

 Okay, I see the intuitive appeal of cooperating in the near twin prisoners’ dilemma, but I am still skeptical of noncausal decision theories.
 Is there any theoretical reason to take noncausal decision theories seriously?

-In short: Causal decision theory (CDT) falls short in some thought experiments.
-This seems like reason enough to at least “take noncausal decision theories seriously”.
-(See for example here for short arguments against CDT that aren’t based on thought experiments.)
-It is worth mentioning, however, that in the academic literature, causal decision theory has a lot of support, and some academics actually take one-boxing in Newcomb’s problem as a decisive point against evidential decision theory.[4]
+In brief: Causal decision theory (CDT) falls short in multiple thought experiments.[4]
+This seems like reason enough to at least take noncausal decision theories seriously.
+It is worth mentioning, however, that in the academic literature, causal decision theory has a lot of support, and some academics actually take one-boxing in Newcomb’s problem as a decisive point against evidential decision theory.[5]

 Details: One objection people could have is that we should not trust our intuitions in the near twin prisoner’s dilemma where causal decision theory arguably falls short.
 Because this thought experiment is highly contrived and unrealistic, our intuitions might be poorly trained for judging it.
 In contrast, we have a lot of experience with causation that tells us that whether something causes another thing is extremely relevant for decision-making.
 In fact, causation seems fundamental to the world: It seems like there is a matter of fact about what causes which other thing, and it seems silly to ignore that when making decisions.